 Tick IPM #7: Leaf Litter/Snow Removal for Tick Reduction

-This webinar will focus on developing preventative landscaping methods to reduce blacklegged tick (a.k.a. deer tick) populations.
+This webinar focuses on developing preventative landscaping methods to reduce blacklegged tick (a.k.a. deer tick) populations.
 Research has suggested that both leaf litter and snow were overwintering predictors for nymphal tick survival.
-Dr. Stafford will discuss how the removal of leaf litter and snow reduces the survival of blacklegged ticks and, if these preventive management practices were implemented, they could assist in the reduction of tick-borne diseases in the future.
+Dr. Stafford discusses how the removal of leaf litter and snow reduces the survival of blacklegged ticks and, if these preventive management practices were implemented, they could assist in the reduction of tick-borne diseases in the future.

 Dr. Kirby Stafford, III